Syncleus/aparapi/CONTRIBUTING.md

 * Ensure that none of the dependencies used are snapshots.
 * Update the changelog file.
 * Check that all Aparapi libraries used as dependencies point to the latest version.
+* After making the release go to the aparapi-docker project and push an image for the new aparapi version

 Next lets take a few steps to do the actual release: